xubik/xubik.github.com/_posts/2013/2013-08-26-rails-for-zombies-redux.md

 There are many options you can use with the method `link_to`.
 In order to find more information about this method:

-1. `git clone` the rails code and use grep to search for that method name: `grep -r 'def link_to'`
+1. `git clone` the rails code and use grep to search for that method name: `grep -rin 'def link_to'`
 2. Use the online documentation at <http://api.rubyonrails.org>
 3. Searchable online documentation with comments at <http://apidock.com/rails>
 4. Use the rails searchable API doc at <http://railsapi.com>